axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

  <div class="_citation">
   &ldquo;<em>I own it and you don&rsquo;t.
 Keep out of it!</em>&rdquo;
  </div>
- <p>That is OK for a toothbrush, but not for a business whose growth comes from the work that people put in it.</p>
- <p>Today Fiat ownership is invisible,</p>
+ <p>That is OK for a toothbrush, but not for a business whose growth comes from the work that people put in it.
+Today,  Fiat ownership is invisible,</p>
  <div class="_citation">
   This is mine.
 I took it by force and I will keep it by force.
 Even if I had to kill you, everyone in your family, and burn everybody in your village.
  </div>